 Key takeaways

-Humira is a biologic drug that’s expensive to make and costs patients over $9,000 for a one-month supply without insurance.
+Humira is a biologic drug that may cost almost $9,000 for a one-month supply without insurance.

-To check coverage for alternatives, members can contact their plan administrator or review the drug formulary online.
+To check coverage for a specific Aetna plan, members can contact their plan administrator or review the drug formulary online.

 Does Aetna cover Humira?

-As of April 1, 2024, most Aetna formularies no longer cover Humira.
-With the recent changes, members will have access to a selection of biosimilar adalimumab products that are lower cost alternatives, such as Cyltezo (adalimumab-adbm), Yusimry (adalimumab-aqvh), and Hulio (adalimumab-fkjp).
+As of April 1, 2024, most Aetna formularies no longer cover brand-name Humira.
+With these changes, though, members will typically have access to a selection of biosimilar adalimumab products that are lower-cost alternatives, such as Cyltezo (adalimumab-adbm), Yusimry (adalimumab-aqvh), and Hulio (adalimumab-fkjp).
 Some healthcare providers may recommend completely different alternatives, depending on the condition being treated.

 “Methotrexate is our first-line treatment for rheumatoid arthritis,” says Francesca Okoye, MD, a board-certified rheumatologist with Rheumatology at Mercy Medical Center in Baltimore, Maryland.
 “I prescribe Humira for patients who have failed to improve on methotrexate or who have not tolerated it.
 Or I would prescribe Humira for people who have other medical conditions and who cannot take methotrexate.”